You have exceeded your shopping time limit and your shopping cart has been emptied.

 In December of 2018, RA staff requested the allocation of funds to perform a temporary structural repair on the pool shell prior to the 2019 pool season.
 In March of 2019, the repairs were performed as a “Band Aid” to keep the facility open for the 2019 season.
 Knowing this was not a permanent solution, follow-up evaluation was conducted by Terracon and Kimley Horn, using guidance and suggestions from the Dewberry report, to complete the analysis of the Lake Thoreau Pool retaining wall, deck, and pool shell.

 Findings from the Terracon/Kimley Horn report concluded that the Lake Thoreau Pool has been experiencing cracking in the pool shell and on the pool deck in various locations as a result of a moving timber retaining wall that has experienced general deterioration after nearly 40 years of service.
 Based on their evaluation as well as Fairfax County safety standards for retaining walls, they concluded that the existing timber retaining walls should be replaced/remediated and thus, the facility should not operate in its current condition until the retaining wall is replaced.

 In light of the report’s findings, the cost of performing one-off repairs rather than taking a holistic approach, and noting the lack of ADA compliance, the board voted in October 2019 to include $350,000 for Lake Thoreau in the 2020 capital budget for facility planning to include a landscape architect to facilitate a community engagement process, architecture and engineering.
-The final amount will be voted on in November with the approval of the 2020 budget.

 For questions about the Lake Thoreau Pool project, email email@example.com.